rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 * To provide an Application License place the license in a file called `LICENSE.txt` in the root of application folder.
 This will be displayed on separate page during installation and allows the installer to accept the license.
 * To provide a Readme file, place the readme text in a file called README.html in the root of application folder.
 It will be displayed by the installer when the installation concludes.
 * An Application Icon should be used for the Installer and the application executable (.exe)

-To build installer bundle use command:

-    :::term
-    $ rake device:win32:production

-There is separate rake command for Windows XP Embedded platform.
-To build installer bundle use command:

-    :::term
-    $ rake device:winxpe:production

-After the build process is finished you will find an installer bundle named:<br> `<application-name>-setup.exe`<br>
- in the folder: <br>
- `<application-root>/bin/target/win32`

 ## Logging